carmecorbi/TFM-carme/pre-processing/README.md

 ## 🛠️ Preprocessing Step 1: Creating the Validation Set

 The first preprocessing step is to create a **validation set**, which is **not** part of the original SoccerNet Tracking dataset.
-This set is built from an extended dataset called **GameState Reconstruction**, which is an enriched version of SoccerNet Tracking with more sequences and annotations in a slightly different format.
+This set is created using the [**GameState Reconstruction**](https://github.com/SoccerNet/sn-gamestate), which is an enriched version of SoccerNet Tracking with more sequences and annotations in a slightly different format.

 - The GameState Reconstruction validation set includes **58 sequences**, each 30 seconds long (750 frames).
 These sequences are split into:
   - **38 sequences** for the extended **training set** (from 2 matches)